-The Board, among others, approved the Company's annual financial statements and the 2013 consolidated annual financial statements and reviewed the interim quarterly and half-year results for fiscal year 2014 and the 2014 forecasts and the 2015 pre-budget.
-The Board also convened the General meeting of shareholders held in June 2014 and approved the reports and resolutions to be submitted to shareholders' approval.
+During these meetings, the Board, among others, approved the Company's annual financial statements and the 2012 consolidated annual financial statements and reviewed the interim quarterly and half-year results for fiscal year 2013 and the 2013 forecasts and the 2014 pre-budget.

+The Board also convened the general meeting of shareholders held on May 2013 and approved the reports and resolutions to be submitted to shareholders' approval.